UW-Madison-Bacteriology-Bioinformatics/binning_wf/README.md

 Status: Testing with users

 Purpose: Binning_wf is metagenomic binning software and wrapper script that assembles, refines, quality-checks and assigns taxonomy to metagenome-assembled-genomes (MAGs), or bins.
 This is a DAGman workflow that is built to run on the [Center for High-Throughput Computing](https://chtc.cs.wisc.edu/).
+This workflow is suited to assembly high-quality microbial (archaeal, bacterial) genomes from high-throughput sequencing data (metagenomics).
-The software takes assembled contigs, reads, and annotated scaffolds, and bins them.
+The software requirements are, for each sample, assembled contigs, reads, and annotated scaffolds, and bins them.
+The software uses DAGman to scale analyses across hundreds of samples.

 # Description of files in this directory
 - `/scripts`: Scripts such as .sh and .sub files.